mannatrajsingh/mannatrajsingh/README.md

 # Hey!
 I'm Mannat Raj Singh

-Welcome to my GitHub profile!
 I'm a Computer Science & Social Sciences undergrad at **IIIT-Delhi**, working across **Machine Learning, LLMs, and Systems Programming**.
-I like building things that are measured honestly — leakage-free evaluation, baselines that actually prove a model adds value, and low-level code that respects how the machine really works.
+I like building things that are measured honestly - leakage-free evaluation, baselines that actually prove a model adds value, and low-level code that respects how the machine really works.

 ---